anujsrc/clj-arangodb/README.md

 The interesting thing here is that the `class` of the deserialized document must be passed.
 If `String` is passed then the resulting document will be *JSON*, `VPackSlice` returns a *VPackSlice*

-Again if no class is passed then it defaults to serialization/deserialization using Velocypack
+Again if no class is passed then it defaults to deserialization using the `unpack` function in `clj-arangodb.velocypack.core`

 Lets assume that we have a `res` document from using the function `collections/insert-document`